NKEK10004U Advanced Physical Chemistry

 MSc Programme in Chemistry with a minor subject

 This course will describe aspects of both experimental and theoretical advanced physical chemical methods.
 It will include both gas phase, condensed phase and solid phase.
 The focus will be on used of a broad range of spectroscopies to gain information of the underlying physical chemistry.
-Rotations, vibrations and electronic transitions in molecules as well as scattering from solids will be discussed.
+Rotations, vibrations and electronic transitions in molecules will be discussed.
 Theory of molecular vibration within the local mode model and experimental techniques used to observe the weak overtone transitions associated with the highly vibrational excited molecules will be explained.
-Single molecule fluorescence, Raman spectroscopy and X-ray scattering will be studied.
+Single molecule fluorescence, Raman and X-ray spectroscopy will be studied.
 The main aim is that student will be able to critically read literature in the areas covered.

 Theory of rotational, vibrational and electronic transitions.

 The different experimental techniques used in gas, liquid and solid phase spectroscopy.
-Some typical acronymn: IR, Raman, CRDS, PAS, SERS, CARS, FRET, XPS, UPS, EXAFS, X-ray scattering will be understood.
+Some typical acronymn: IR, Raman, CRDS, PAS, SERS, FRET, XPS, EXAFS, will be understood.

 Experimental experience with IR, Raman and flouresense measurements.

-Describe different techniques and the theory behind them.
+Describe different techniques, instruments and the theory behind them.

 Use of basic spectroscopic instruments.